Docs

 When using a multi-column layout, you can define a colspan for each component.
 The colspan determines how many columns a component extends or stretches across.

-For example, if you have a Form Layout with three columns and a component’s colspan is set to 3, it takes up the entire width of the Form Layout.
+For example, if you have a Form Layout with three columns and a component’s colspan is set to 3, it’ll therefore take the entire width of the Form Layout.

 Open in a